sonic-net/DASH/documentation/high-avail/AMD-Pensando_HA_Proposal.md

 In this state the node is waiting for the Datapath to signal completion of taking over as primary.
 The datapath indicates this by notifying the SONIC stack via an oper status update message.
 At this point the peer is notified to move to standby.

+**Primary**

+This is the terminal state for the node when the node is configured as the primary.
+In this state the local datapath is forwarding traffic actively and synching state to the peer.

+**Wait Switchover**
+The Primary can be forced to drain all traffic and have the secondary take over as primary by an admin trigger.
+The next four states go through this sequence of planned switchover.
+In this state the Secondary is signaled to prepare to receive traffic.
+The secondary switches to primary and on completion sends a switchover done back to this node.

+**Shutdown Prepare**
+In this state a notification is sent to the DPU to prepare for shutdown.
+Network advertisements for the VIP are also withdrawn at this time, hence allowing the network to redirect all traffic to the secondary.

+**Wait Shutdown Prepare**
+A timer is started, the duration of which depends on the network convergence time of the network.
+On expiry of this timer a notification is sent to the secondary to switch to standalone mode and the state machine exits this state.

+**Wait Shutdown**
+This state waits for confirmation from the Secondary that it has switched to secondary mode and once that is received the statemachine terminates on the primary.

 **Activate Secondary**

 This state is reached when bulk sync is complete and the admin role of the node is secondary.
 The node then attempts to get to the secondary state.
 This is triggered by notifying the underlying datapath to switch to the secondary role.
 At this point the VIP routes are advertised.
 The routes may be advertised with a less desirable metric.